 How to align sales and marketing, was a hot topic two years ago.
 Why did we stop talking about it?
 What was the solution?
+So when talking to marketing vs sales, who owns lead gen?

 First, there was account-based marketing, then account-based sales, then sales vs marketing, then who owns SDRs, then how to peacefully align everyone so we are all in harmony.